bangle-io/bangle-editor/react-menu/api.md

 A component for creating menus that float somewhere in the editor, most likely around the selection.
 By default it contains three types of menus:

-1. `floatingMenu` Regular tooltip showing the basic formatting options.
+1. `defaultMenu` Regular tooltip showing some basic formatting buttons.

 2. `linkSubMenu` The link menu tooltip which allows editing and visiting of the link.